-Currently, you have two storage device options: a solid-state drive (SSD) or a hard-disk drive (HDD).
+Whether you want to provision storage devices in the cloud or build your own computer, you’ll need a storage device.
+Currently, you have two options: a solid-state drive (SSD) or a hard-disk drive (HDD).
 Both types of storage are built and engineered differently, and they offer different benefits.
 SSD devices are faster, but they also cost more.
 HDD devices are slower, but they have a large storage capacity.

 What’s the Difference Between SSD and HDD?